Jake Arrieta: 2016: World Series championship

-On February 5, 2016, Arrieta and the Cubs agreed on a record arbitration deal worth $10.7 million 2016 salary, the largest one-year contract for a second-time arbitration eligible pitcher, topping David Price's $10.1 million salary in 2013.
-The club chose him as the 2016 season Opening Day starting pitcher against the Angels on April 4.
+On February 5, 2016, Arrieta and the Cubs agreed on a record arbitration deal worth $10.7 million 2016 salary, the largest one-year contract for a second-time arbitration-eligible pitcher, topping David Price's $10.1 million salary in 2013.
+The club chose him as the 2016 season opening-day starting pitcher against the Angels on April 4.

 On April 21, Arrieta pitched his second career no-hitter and the 15th no-hitter in Cubs history against the Cincinnati Reds in a 16–0 blowout win.
 He walked four and struck out six.
 Arrieta, who at the time of the no-hitter had not recorded a loss in his previous 17 regular-season starts, became only the second MLB pitcher ever to go unbeaten in regular-season play between no-hitters, with the only other being Johnny Vander Meer, who threw consecutive no-hitters in 1938.
-The Arizona Diamondbacks defeated Arrieta and the Cubs 3–2 on June 5, even with 12 strikeouts in his first five innings, stopping a 20-game regular season winning streak and giving him his first loss in 11 months.
+The Arizona Diamondbacks defeated Arrieta and the Cubs 3–2 on June 5, even with 12 strikeouts in his first five innings, stopping a 20-game regular-season winning streak and giving him his first loss in 11 months.

 In 2016, he was 18–8 with a 3.10 ERA (10th in the NL) in 197 1/3 innings.
-He led the league for the second consecutive year with 6.294 hits per 9 innings pitched, his 18 wins were third in the league, his .692 win–loss percentage was sixth, his 1.084 walks plus hits per innings pitched and 0.730 home runs per 9 innings pitched were seventh, his 190 strikeouts and 197 1/3 innings pitched were eighth, and his 8.666 strikeouts per 9 innings pitched were tenth.
-He won a Silver Slugger Award after batting .262/.304/.415 with 2 home runs and 7 RBIs in 65 at bats, and came in ninth in voting for the 2016 NL Cy Young Award.
+He led the league for the second consecutive year with 6.294 hits per 9 innings pitched, his 18 wins were third in the league, his .692 win–loss percentage was sixth, his 1.084 walks-plus-hits per innings pitched and 0.730 home runs per 9 innings pitched were seventh, his 190 strikeouts and 197 1/3 innings pitched were eighth, and his 8.666 strikeouts per 9 innings pitched were 10th.
+He won a Silver Slugger Award after batting .262/.304/.415 with 2 home runs and 7 Run batted in in 65 at bats, and came in ninth in voting for the 2016 NL Cy Young Award.

-In Game 3 of the 2016 NLDS, Arrieta hit a three-run home run off of San Francisco Giants' pitcher Madison Bumgarner, the first time that a pitcher hit a home run off Bumgarner, which ended Bumgarner's consecutive playoff scoreless innings streak of over 24 innings.
-Arrieta won Game 2 and Game 6 of the 2016 World Series.
-The Cubs won Game 7 of the series 8–7 in 10 innings, giving them their first World Series title after a 108-year drought.
+In game 3 of the 2016 NLDS, Arrieta hit a three-run home run off of San Francisco Giants' pitcher Madison Bumgarner, the first time that a pitcher hit a home run off Bumgarner, which ended Bumgarner's consecutive playoff scoreless-innings streak of over 24 innings.
+Arrieta won games 2 and 6 of the 2016 World Series.
+The Cubs won game 7 of the series 8–7 in 10 innings, giving them their first World Series title after a 108-year drought.